 Indy returns to his university and after a moment of comic relief almost identical to the similar scene in "Raiders of the Lost Ark" gives the artifact Marcus Brody for the museum, then goes to his office, where he is surrounded by a phalanx of students.
-His secretary Irene gives him a ream of papers to be graded as well as phone messages and a brown paper package from Venice, which he puts in his pocket.
+His secretary Irene gives him a ream of papers to be graded as well as phone messages and a brown paper package from Venice, which he absently stuffs in his pocket.
 After sitting for a moment in his artifact cluttered office, he sneaks out through his window but is greeted by three men who step from a sinister black sedan.
-They ask him to accompany them to what seems to be an elegant penthouse apartment in an unnamed city.
-This is the home of Walter Donovan, a generous donator to the museum.
-Donovan is apparently an oil magnate whose drilling team has uncovered fragment of a stone marker dating to the 12th century.
+They ask him to accompany them to an elegant penthouse apartment.
+He meets Walter Donovan, a generous donator to the museum.
+Donovan is apparently an oil magnate whose drilling team has uncovered fragment of a stone marker dating to the 12th century near Ankara, Turkey.
 The marker is read by Indy, and to his surprise it details "the cup that holds the blood of Jesus Christ" - the Holy Grail, whose waters can grant immortality.
 Donovan's project leader has deduced that a second marker, left behind by a knight who had found the Grail, is somewhere in Venice, but a major snag has occurred, as the project leader and all his research have vanished, to the concern of his assistant, Doctor Elsa Schneider.

 Indy and Marcus fly to Venice, where Donovan has arranged apartments for them, and they meet with Schneider.
-She gives them a written note by Henry that contains only the Roman numerals for three, seven, and ten, then the group goes to where Henry disappeared, the Venice library, which was once a church in ancient Roman times.
-A glass painting dating from the sacking of Byzantium gives Indy a clue that the library is the tomb of the knight.
+She gives them a written note by Henry that contains only the Roman numerals for three, seven, and ten.
+The group goes to where Henry disappeared, the Venice library, which was once a church in ancient Roman times.
+A stained-glass window dating from the sacking of Byzantium gives Indy a clue that the library is the tomb of the knight.
 Indy pries open the floor and finds a network of tunnels containing oil.
 Exploring the tunnel with Elsa - and in the process passing a wall painting of ancient antiquities such as The Ark Of The Covenant - Indy finds an ancient casket and a knight's shield, the second marker.

 However, Marcus is slugged by members of a cult sworn to preventing discovery of the Grail, and who have followed Indy from the States; the cult sets fire to the oil in the tunnels but Indy and Elsa escape through the city sewers.
-Indy and Elsa are pursued by the cultists on speedboats before Indy dispatches one boat and corners the group's leader and learns from him that Henry is held in a castle in Germany.
+Indy and Elsa are pursued by the cultists on speedboats before Indy dispatches one boat and corners the group's leader,, a member of the Brotherhood of the Cruciform Sword, descendents of soldiers sworn to protect the grail with their lives.
+Indy learns from him that his father is a prisoner in the castle Brunewald in Germany.

 Indy and his father trek to Berlin, finds Elsa standing with Hitler and his highest staff at a Nazi party book burning.
 Indy retrieves the diary, in the process tempted to strangle her.
 During his departure from the rally, Indy comes face-to-face with Hitler himself, who adds his signature to the book.